freeman-lab/gl-scene/README.md

 ![example-1](pngs/example-stage-1.png)

-See the [example](example.js) for a script that generates this image, and see the [demo](demo.js) for an example that adds a dynamic `camera` and uses `select` to dynamically turn the glowing on and off.
+See the [example](example.js) for a script that generates this image, and see the [demo](demo.js) for a version that adds a moveable `camera` and uses `select` to dynamically turn the glowing on and off.

 ## methods